Greencore shares recover following news of planned US exit

 The company, which sells sandwiches, salads and sushi to customers including Starbucks and 7-Eleven in the US, had spent $979 million in capital growing the US business.

-Part of the proceeds from the sale, which still requires shareholder approval, will go back to shareholders in the form of a special €509 million dividend, worth 72p per share.
+Part of the proceeds from the sale, which still requires shareholder approval, will go back to shareholders in the form of a special €509 million dividend.